LinkedInLearning/exploring-ktor-with-kotlin-multi-platform-6004176/README.md

 ![lil-thumbnail-url]

 ## Course Description
-Build high-quality Android and iOS apps from a single codebase using Kotlin Multiplatform (KMP), Ktor, and Compose Multiplatform.
-This course walks you through shared architecture, networking, and UI development—without switching languages or duplicating code.
-Along the way, you’ll implement features like API integration, smart caching, and cross-platform routing through a practical APOD (Astronomy Picture of the Day) app.

-Whether you’re coming from JavaScript or Dart, you’ll see how Kotlin offers stronger type safety, better tooling, and full access to platform APIs, making it a robust, modern alternative for building production-grade apps across mobile and backend platforms.
+In this hands-on course, Troy Miles—an award-winning software engineer, speaker, and author—explores the powerful combination of Ktor and Kotlin Multiplatform to build full-stack applications that share code across platforms.
+Step through the full process of creating a data-rich server application with Ktor, deploying it to AWS, and building cross-platform mobile clients using Kotlin Multiplatform with Jetpack Compose for Android and SwiftUI for iOS.
+Learn advanced techniques for handling large datasets, implementing API security, and creating efficient mobile UIs that communicate seamlessly with your backend.
+Plus, explore best practices for the security and performance of your applications.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop-up menu in GitHub to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.

 ## Branches
 The branches are structured to correspond to the videos in the course.
 The naming convention is `CHAPTER#_MOVIE#`.
 As an example, the branch named `02_03` corresponds to the second chapter and the third video in that chapter.
 Some branches will have a beginning and an end state.
 These are marked with the letters `b` for "beginning" and `e` for "end".
 The `b` branch contains the code as it is at the beginning of the movie.
 The `e` branch contains the code as it is at the end of the movie.
 The `main` branch holds the final state of the code.

 When switching from one exercise file branch to the next after making changes to the files, you may get a message like this: